Pop art paintings!

 What is Pop Art?

-It was the result of an essential art movement that dominated the mid-20th century.
+Pop art was the outcome of a crucial artistic movement that dominated the middle of the 20th century.

-The pop art movement appreciated popular culture over elite culture.
+The motto behind the pop art movement was that it appreciated and praised popular culture over elite culture.

-Dadaism might be considered the ancestor of pop art, which featured many renowned dadaist artists.
+It is also a fact that Dadaism is somewhere considered the ancestor of pop art, which featured various renowned artists of Dadaism.

-Many Pop art artists wanted to prove that sources from popular and commercial culture can challenge traditional notions of art.
+There were many pop artists who wanted to prove that sources from popular and commercial culture could challenge traditional notions of art.

 Ads, celebrities, everyday cultural artifacts, and comic book characters, provided most of the inspiration.

 Here are some of the most famous pop art paintings that still reign in the art world today.

 Look Mickey is an astonishing pop art painting by Roy Lichtenstein.

 This painting acted as a bridge between his abstract expressionism and his pop art paintings.